 - Preheat the oven to 350 degrees F. Prepare a pie crust in a pie plate.

-- Add the canned pumpkin, coconut cream, brown sugar, cinnamon, ginger, nutmeg, cloves, salt and cornstarch to a blender and blend until very smooth.
+- Add the canned pumpkin, coconut cream, brown sugar, granulated sugar, cinnamon, ginger, nutmeg, cloves, salt and cornstarch to a blender and blend until very smooth.
 You may also simply whisk it together in a bowl until smooth.

 - Pour the mixture into a 9-inch pan lined with a pie crust.
-May use a vegan store bought vegan pie crust, my Easy Vegan Pie Crust, or this Gluten Free Pie Crust.
+May use a vegan store bought vegan pie crust, my Easy Vegan Pie Crust, Graham Cracker Crust or this Gluten Free Pie Crust.
 I don't pre-cook the pie crust.
 Spread the mixture evenly with a spatula.

 - Bake for 1 hour.
 If the crust starts to burn, cover the edges of the crust with aluminum foil or a pie shield after about 30 minutes of baking.
 The middle will still look jiggly; that's normal.
 Let cool at room temperature for 30 minutes, then cover and transfer to the refrigerator to chill for at least 4 hours or overnight.

-- Slice and serve with Vegan Whipped Cream or store bought non-dairy whipped topping, if desired.
+- Slice and serve with homemade Vegan Whipped Cream or store-bought non-dairy whipped topping, if desired.
 Enjoy!

-- For the Pie Crust Leaves: These are totally optional for decoration.
+- Optional Pie Crust Leaves: A fun idea for decorating your pie!
 Make or buy an extra pie crust, and roll out the dough about 1/8th inch thick.
 Using leaf cookie cutters, cut into shapes.
-Place on a baking sheet and bake for 10 minutes at 350 degrees F.
+Place on a baking sheet and bake for 10 minutes at 350 degrees F. Once the pie has chilled, place on the pie for decoration.

 Video